 Jennifer Massoni Pardini has contributed to magazines since 1999.
 She was the Senior Editor of 18 Media’s Gentry family of magazines for several years, including the year she moonlit as the Editorial Director of CAFE, the 2006 arts and culture magazine that served the San Francisco Bay Area.
 Her work has also appeared in The New York Times’ Motherlode, The Washington Post Magazine, San Francisco Chronicle, Men’s Journal, Crawdaddy!, California Home & Design, I Love Chile News, and Vanity Fair, where she was the Associate Editor of Oscar Night: 75 Years of Hollywood Parties (Knopf, 2004).
-Her personal essays have been published with Literary Mama, Outside In Literary & Travel Magazine, and anthologized in Three Minus One: Stories of Parents’ Love and Loss (She Writes Press, 2014) and Leave the Lipstick, Take the Iguana: Funny Travel Stories and Strange Packing Tips (Travelers’ Tales, 2012).
-She is also a monthly contributor to Pregnancy After Loss Support.
+Her personal essays have been published with Literary Mama, Outside In Literary & Travel Magazine, Pregnancy After Loss Support, and anthologized in Three Minus One: Stories of Parents’ Love and Loss (She Writes Press, 2014) and Leave the Lipstick, Take the Iguana: Funny Travel Stories and Strange Packing Tips (Travelers’ Tales, 2012).
+She is a National Writer for Red Tricycle and again contributing to Gentry Magazine.